philippinespire/pire_lcwgs_data_processing/scripts/ANGSD_wahab/README.md

 [ANGSD](https://www.popgen.dk/angsd/index.php/ANGSD) is a software package that can calculate genotype likelihoods from mapped lcwgs data.
 Along with accessory packages such as [pcangsd](https://www.popgen.dk/software/index.php/PCAngsd) and [realSFS](https://www.popgen.dk/angsd/index.php/RealSFS), ANGSD can be used to perform a number of useful analyses, including estimating population structure, genetic divergence, genetic diversity, and loci potentially under selection.

 Currently, we are using scripts adapted by Kyra Fitz from the Therkildsen Lab's [GitHub](https://github.com/therkildsen-lab) to perform analyses in ANGSD.
 These scripts were originally used for Kyra's *Taeniamia zosterophora* [project](https://github.com/philippinespire/pire_taeniamia_zosterophora_lcwgs) and extended to selection analyses and windowed PCA in *Salarias fasciatus* [here](https://github.com/philippinespire/pire_salarias_fasciatus_lcwgs) by Brendan and Mikaela.
+Some scripts were also adapted by Jem from analyzing *Sphaeramia nematoptera, Dascyllus aruanus, Pseudanthias squamipinnis, Parupeneus barberinus*, and *Pomacentrus brachialis* as some species may have 1 or 3 sites.

 Outline of ANGSD pipeline and potential analyses:
   0) Create an analysis folder and compile .bam files